Paul Okatwa

 Okwatwa was often referred to as a journeyman having turned out for eleven Kenyan Premier League clubs between the years 2010 and 2019.
 The list includes A.F.C.
 Leopards, Oserian F.C.,Posta Rangers, Kakamega Homeboyz, Gor Mahia F.C.,Western Stima, Ushuru F.C., Muhoroni Youth F.C., Sofapaka, Tusker F.C. and Mt.
 Kenya United.

-Career
+Playing career

 Okatwa started his top-flight journey as a teenager at A.F.C.
 Leopards but after two of three seasons was released.
 At the start of the 2012 season, Okatwa moved to Naivasha-based Oserian F.C. where he lasted six months before joining Posta Rangers for the rest of the year.